 Thoughts of Death

-And mood components so if they have that already we don’t say that they have MD D you, they have schizoaffective disorder, so we need to exclude MBD if another disorder explains these symptoms.
+And mood components so if they have that already we don’t say that they have MD D you, they have schizoaffective disorder, so we need to eliminate MBD if another disorder explains these symptoms.

 Incongruent Psychotic Features & Catatonia Peripartum